Case Published: June 2018

 Based on the above LN classification, our patient’s presentation suggests class V LN.

-Before we wrap up…one final clue that this is a case of LN is the tubuloreticular inclusion (TRI) seen within the endothelial cell and are thought to arise from the endoplasmic reticulum (see below).
+Before we wrap up…one final clue that this is a case of LN is the tubuloreticular inclusion (TRI) seen within the endothelial cell and is thought to arise from the endoplasmic reticulum (see below).
 TRIs are thought to be induced by interferons, and are seen in autoimmune and infectious processes including LN, HIV, and hepatitis C virus (and many others!)

 Though treatment regimens for LN vary depending on the both patient and disease characteristics, the arsenal of immunosuppressive agents that are most commonly used include glucocorticoids, mycophenolate mofetil (MMF), azathioprine, cyclophosphamide, and calcineurin inhibitors.
 Rheumatologists and nephrologists often work together to find the optimal treatment regimen for the lupus patient.